-Given potential capabilities of electric engines, the Dvina project could be considered as a first step toward the development of the new-generation of propulsion technology in Russia with long-running implications for deep-space exploration and manned spaceflight.
+Given potential capabilities of electric engines, the Dvina project could be considered as the first step toward the development of the new-generation of propulsion technology in Russia with long-running implications for deep-space exploration and manned spaceflight.

 According to NPO Lavochkin, the Dvina module would have two variations designed to be launched by medium-size and heavy rockets.
 Both versions would be using xenon gas as propellant and use S-band radio communication equipment capable of 40,000-kilometer range -- another clear reference to missions into the geostationary orbit.
 (410)

-Only few months after the release of the official information on the Dvina electric tug, NPO Lavochkin's presentation identified the Dvina TM (where "TM" stands for "transport module") as a carrier of Russia's potential most ambitious planetary missions.
+Only few months after the release of the official information on the Dvina electric tug, NPO Lavochkin's presentation identified the Dvina-TM (where "TM" stands for "transport module") as a carrier of Russia's potential most ambitious planetary missions.
 The Intergelio-Zond probe would be sent into the vicinity of the Sun as early as 2014, the Mercury-P spacecraft (where "P" stands for posadka - "landing") would deliver a lander on the first planet from the Sun as early as 2016 and Sokol-Laplace would carry a lander toward the Jovian moon Europa as early as 2018.
 (434) Although none of these launch dates were considered realistic at the time, all three missions were on the short list of Russian priorities in planetary exploration in the following decade.
-If ever implemented, all three spacecraft could spend years in reaching their destinations and, thus, they could take maximum benefit from low but prolonged thrust of electric engines.
+If ever implemented, all three spacecraft could spend years in reaching their destinations and, thus, they could benefit from low but prolonged thrust of electric engines.